HorvathLab/NGS/RNA2DNAlign/docs/AnnotationFiles.md

 1. COSMIC mutants are downloaded from the COSMIC website and provided in the RNA2DNAlign/data directory in the file: `CosmicMutantExport_hg19.tsv.gz`.
 The annotation file can be used as provided.

-2. COSMIC mutants can be downloaded for another organism or assembly as follows:
+2. COSMIC mutants can be downloaded for another assembly as follows:
     * Register with COSMIC
     ```
     https://cancer.sanger.ac.uk/cosmic/register